Taxation in India

 Interest earned on certain types of accounts is exempt from tax for non-residents.

 Non-resident Indian nationals (including persons of Indian origin) may exercise an option to be taxed at a flat rate of 20% on gross investment income (without any deductions) arising from foreign currency assets acquired in India through remittances in convertible foreign exchange.

-Special rates for non-residents - For non-resident taxpayers, the tax rate for income from royalties and fees for technical services is 10% in the 2017-18 tax year.
+Special rates for non-residents - For non-resident taxpayers, the tax rate for income from royalties and fees for technical services is 10%.

 Directors' fees - Directors' fees are taxed at the usual progressive rates.
 Tax is required to be withheld at source at a rate or 10% from directors' fees paid to residents.
 Expenses incurred wholly and exclusively for earning fees are allowed as deductions.

 Rental income - Rental income received by an individual from the leasing of house property (including buildings or land appurtenant thereto) is taxable at the value determined in accordance with specific provisions.
 The following deductions from such value are allowed:

 Effective from 1 April 2019, an individual owning up to two house properties will not be required to offer any notional rent (rent that a similar property would fetch) to tax, unless the house properties are actually leased out.

 Losses from house property incurred in the current year can be set off against income under any other head of income, up to INR 200,000.
 The balance of losses that cannot be wholly set off in the current year can be carried forward for eight years.
 However, the losses carried forward can be set off against income from house property only.